-A Second Master of Arts Degree
+A Second Master of Education Degree

-Up to nine semester hours from a completed graduate degree program, earned either at Augustana or another accredited institution, may be applied toward a second master of arts degree.
-All other requirements for a second master of arts degree at Augustana are the same as for the first.
+Up to nine semester hours from a completed graduate degree program, earned either at Augustana or another accredited institution, may be applied toward a second Master of Education degree.
+All other requirements for a second Master of Education degree at Augustana are the same as for the first.
 (Some cohort programs require all 32 credit hours; no credits from other courses will apply.)